developer-onizuka/nvidia-docker_VirtualMachine/README.md

 # 0. Install Ubuntu 20.04 as Virtual Machine with GPU on KVM.
 See the URL below.
 https://github.com/developer-onizuka/virtualMachine_withGPU

 Note that you don't need install any GPU libraries in Host Machine.
-Even nvidia-driver in Host Machine and Guest Virtual Machine.
-You only install nvidia-driver, CUDA and GPU libraries only into Container Ubuntu on the Guest Linux Machine.
+Even nvidia-driver in Host Machine.
+But you need to install nvidia-driver in Guest Linux Machine.
+After installing nvidia-driver on Guest Linxu Machine, you install nvidia-driver, CUDA and GPU libraries only into Container Ubuntu on the Guest Linux Machine.
 ```
 OptiPlex-5050:~$ dpkg -l |grep -i nvidia
 OptiPlex-5050:~$ (no result)
 ```

-# 1. Create directory for docker images on Virtual Machine
+# 1. Install nvidia-driver and Create directory for docker images on Virtual Machine
 ```
+$ sudo apt install nvidia-driver-470
 $ sudo mount -t ext4 -o data=ordered /dev/nvme0n1 /mnt   (This is my case.
 I use NVMe disk for mounting at /mnt.)
 $ cd /mnt
 $ mkdir docker